By John Gruber

 But what about those stuck using the Gmail app not because they want to, but because they have to?
 Who can help them but Apple?

 I worry that it’s not tenable in the long run to expect Apple to continue striving to create well-crafted — let alone insanely great — software when so many of its users not only settle for, but perhaps even prefer, software that is, to put it kindly, garbage.
 There have always been popular Mac and iPhone apps that are objectively terrible apps — where by “popular” I mean much-used, not much-loved.
 But what made Apple users Apple users is that they complained vociferously if they had to use a terrible app.
-Word 6 was a sack of dog shit Microsoft dropped off and set aflame on Mac users’ porch, but we all knew it was a flaming bag of dog shit, and even those of us who didn’t even use Word were angry about it because it was an insult.
+Word 6 was a sack of dog shit Microsoft dropped off and set aflame on Mac users’ porches, but we all knew it was a flaming bag of dog shit, and even those of us who didn’t use Word were angry about it because it was an insult.

 But more than anything I worry that this exemplifies where Apple has lost its way with the App Store.
 What exactly is the point of running a strict approval process for apps if not, first and foremost, to ensure that they’re good apps?
 An iPad email app that doesn’t support split-screen multitasking for five years is, by definition, not a good app.